Common Node and Component Interfaces

 this.node.active = true;

-If the node was previously in the state that can be activated, modifying
+If the node is in the can be activated state, modifying

-active to true immediately triggers the activation action:
+true will immediately trigger the following activation operations:

 this.node.active = false;